clemak27/linux_setup/setup/INSTALL.md

 ### WireGuard

-The file where WireGuard reads the public key from needs to be created manually.
+The files where WireGuard reads the keys from needs to be created manually.
-There is no `PublicKeyFile` option, and using `builtins.readFile` requires the file to exist before `nix-sops` can create it.

-Note that:

-1. The file should have no line ending.
-If you insert the key with vim, use `:set nofixeol` and `:set noeol`, to prevent adding a newline when saving.
+1. The files should have no line ending.
+If you insert the keys with vim, use `:set nofixeol noeol`, to prevent adding a newline when saving.
-2. The file should have `400` permission after creating it.
+2. The file should be updated to have `400` (read only) permission after creating them.